Special Education Procedural Safeguards

 Your Rights as a Parent: The scenario usually goes like this.
 Parent is frustrated and unhappy with how things are going with their IEP and the process.
 So, they join our Facebook Group and their first question is, “So what are my rights?”
 This one really makes me want to facepalm.
 Because this is what the Procedural Safeguards is.
 A whole booklet solely dedicated to explaining parents’ rights.
 It even says so right on the first page.

-Prior Written Notice/PWN: I’ve written extensively about this and I even have a webinar explaining PWN.
-That’s because it’s so super important.
+Prior Written Notice/PWN: I’ve written extensively about this because it’s so super important.
 So important, in fact, that it’s actually the second item listed in Procedural Safeguards.
-So again, more finger wagging.
+So again, more finger-wagging.
 Because I would say that at least half the time I ask a parent, “Well, did you get that information on a PWN?” the response I get back is, “What’s a PWN?”
 Yep, you haven’t read your Procedural Safeguards.
 Parents cannot be passive participants in this process.
 You have to read everything that is given to you.

 Even if you might be thinking, “Well, I struggle with reading myself” or “Well, English isn’t my first language.”
 Guess what?
 It says right in Procedural Safeguards that everything must be in a format that the parent can understand.